-With exceptions, the condition of existing infrastructure in the region is poor.
+The condition of existing infrastructure in most of the region is poor.
 Decades of under-investment in roads and bridges has resulted in a substantial backlog of needs on the local highway system.
-Furthermore, this backlog is increasing as available revenues continue to decline.
+Furthermore, this backlog has increased as available revenues have continued to decline.
+The passage of SB 1 will now provide a means to address this backlog.

 Essential infrastructure components associated with the local roadway system are also generally in a state of disrepair due to extended deferred maintenance.
-These are items such as storm drains, sidewalks, curbs and gutters, traffic signals and signs, bicycle facilities and street lights.
+These are items such as storm drains, sidewalks, curbs and gutters, traffic signals and signs, bicycle facilities and street lights